seliverstov/nexus-4-navfix/README.md

 # Nexus 4 navigation buttons fix

-If you want to promote this fix for your custom ROM maintainer follow this [Patch](https://android-review.googlesource.com/#/c/147266).

 # VERY IMPORTANT DISCLAIMER

 There is **NO WARRANTY AT ALL** and I will not respond on feedback like "I tried your patch, but it didn't work, WTF?!".
 I know that dead zones varies across broken touch screens and I'm not in guilty that some phone has bigger irresponsive area.